hailex42/azure-network-protocols/README.md

 While creating the VM, select the previously created Resource Group and Virtual Network—the Virtual Network MUST BE THE SAME.
 Authentication type: Username/Password
-Ensure both VMs are in the same Virtual Network / Subnet End the lab, but keep both VMs for Part 2!
+Ensure both VMs are in the same Virtual Network / Subnet

 </p>
 <br />